The SEC’s International Reach Against Fraudsters

 Since the inception of the whistleblower program, tips have come from whistleblowers in 119 countries outside of the United States.
 In 2018 alone, the SEC received tips from whistleblowers in 72 foreign countries.
 The SEC Whistleblower Office received the highest number of tips from whistleblowers in the:

 - United Kingdom,

 - Canada, and

-To date, the SEC Whistleblower Office has issued more than $400 million in awards to whistleblowers.
-The largest SEC whistleblower awards to date are $50 million, $39 million and $37 million.
+To date, the SEC Whistleblower Office has issued approximately $1 billion in awards to whistleblowers.
+The largest SEC whistleblower awards to date are $50 million, $39 million, and $37 million.
 For more information about the SEC Whistleblower Program, see the eBook Tips from SEC Whistleblower Attorneys to Maximize an SEC Whistleblower Award.

 Click below to hear SEC whistleblower lawyer Matt Stock’s tips for SEC whistleblowers:

 The leading international SEC whistleblower attorneys at Zuckerman Law have extensive experience representing SEC whistleblowers both domestically and internationally.
 If you have original information about a potential violation of the U.S. federal securities laws, contact an international SEC whistleblower attorney at Zuckerman Law for a free, confidential case review by calling 202-930-5901.